Imanolasolo/AirBnB_clone_v2/README.md

 ![hbnb](https://github.com/Alexoat76/AirBnB_clone/blob/main/assets/hbnb-logo.png?raw=true)

-The project currently only implements the back-end `console & DataBase`.
+The project currently only implements the back-end `console & DBStorage`.
 The goal of the project is to deploy on your server a simple copy of the `AirBnB website`.

 # Getting Started :running:
 <div style="text-align: justify">